 Rancho Pauma Mutual Water Company has in the past, for customer convenience, scheduled all backflow device testing with a County approved backflow device tester who is certified for such services.
-Initial testing is done in early December each year and billed accordingly.
+Initial testing is done in November each year and billed accordingly.
 If repairs are needed, the certified tester will notify the customer directly of the failure and necessary repairs.
 The customer is responsible for scheduling and paying for all repairs.
-A re-test will be performed and final certification sent to the Company.
+A re-test will be performed and the final certification sent to the Company.

 According to State Law, failure to install and or make repairs could result in the termination of the domestic service and include fines.
-Services will not be reinstated until the backflow is certified and all associated cost with the re-connection of service are collected.
+Services will not be reinstated until the backflow is certified and all associated costs with the re-connection of service are collected.

 If you have any questions regarding the backflow devices, please contact the Rancho Pauma Mutual Water Company at